 For 8.6 and later

-On recent releases, it is no longer needed for Customers to perform SQL queries to find what tasks are running or drop task instances in case those are hung.
-A customer can use the default mechanism to purge the required amount of task instances, task versions, etc. under Settings>All Settings>Notification Server>Task Settings:
+On recent releases, it is no longer needed to perform SQL queries to find which tasks are running or drop task instances in case those are hung.
+You can use the default mechanism to purge the required amount of task instances, task versions, etc. under Settings>All Settings>Notification Server>Task Settings:

-When purging for task instances is started, then there is a set of stored procedures will be executed, like tmDeleteOrpanedTaskInstances, tmDeleteOrpanedTaskInstanceParents, tmDeleteOrpanedTaskOutputPropertyValue, and tmDeleteOrpanedTaskInstanceResultSummaries.
+When purging for task instances is started, then there is a set of stored procedures will be executed, like tmDeleteOrpanedTaskInstances, tmDeleteOrpanedTaskInstanceParents, tmDeleteOrpanedTaskOutputPropertyValue, and tmDeleteOrpanedTaskInstanceResultSummaries as shown here:

-If the Customer is logged in to SMP Console using the default "Symantec Administrators" role, then on any opened task, there is a link to "view recent tasks".
-From this view, the Customer can multi-select and delete/stop unnecessary task instances
+If your are logged in to SMP Console using the default "Symantec Administrators" role, then on any opened task, there is a link to "view recent tasks".
+From this view, you can multi-select and delete/stop unnecessary task instances as seen here: